Leveling the digital playing field

+To help students develop digital literacy skills and evaluate online sources, Dr. Karla Krueger has developed the ABCD model.
+The model, which stands for Authority, Bias, Coverage, and Date, offers a tool for developing and practicing the critical skill of evaluating online information.
 Karla Krueger, an assistant professor of School Library Studies at University of Northern Iowa, described the model in an article titled “Evaluating Information with ABCD (Authority, Bias, Coverage, and Date)” and published in School Library Monthly in September/October 2013.
 The article includes an introductory handout for upper elementary and middle school students as well as a more advanced handout for middle school and high school.
 Read more.

 School Library Studies student Tyllie Corbin presented at the 2014 Iowa 1:1 Institute on April 10, 2014 in Des Moines on “Teaching Tech with Tyllie.”
 As the K-12 teacher librarian for Denver Community Schools, Iowa, Corbin helps implement a 1:1 program which provides each student in grades 1-12 with an Apple device.
 Read more.